 Maybe you need convincing that Los Angeles is one of the world’s best cities.
 After all, L.A. doesn’t exactly have the best reputation among some people.
 Complaints abound about traffic, smog, and the Hollywood culture.
-Some people pejoratively refer to Los Angeles as La La Land–and that’s not meant as a complement that everyone is like Ryan Gosling or Emma Stone.
+Some people refer to Los Angeles as La La Land–and that’s not meant as a complement that everyone is like Ryan Gosling or Emma Stone.
 It’s pejorative–everyone is out of touch or fake.

 When it comes to architecture, Los Angeles was a blank slate for much of the 20th century.
 This, coupled with a diverse population and favorable climate led architects to test a variety of styles.
 As development continued, more designers were drawn to the city, and it became a creative hub.
 While there are downsides to this (sprawl), for better or worse, Los Angeles is still a creative hub.